-Ever since my 20s, I’ve been a voracious reader of Christian books.
-The problem I faced, however, is that the authors of those books were either dead or they were completely inaccessible.
+Ever since I hit my early 20s, I’ve been a voracious reader of Christian books.
+The problem I faced, however, is that the authors of those books were either dead or they were ordercompletely inaccessible.

 There was no way to contact them with a question or a comment.
 Sure, I could write the publisher, but good luck with that.

 So taking my cue from our Lord’s words, “do unto others as you would have them do unto you,” we’ve created this page.